 Milan Fashion Week

 Fashion Week occurs twice a year in Milan; the Autumn/Winter event is held in February/March and the Spring/Summer show is held in September/October.
 Whilst many of the shows are by invitation only, there are some which are open to the public.
-If you have a passion for fashion, you might just enjoy watching the guests turning up so you can check out their outfit choices.

 La Notte Bianca